mkashirin/filez/README.md

 <h1 align="center">Filez</h1>

 <p align="center">
-Filez is a very simple tool for receiving and sending files written in the Zig programming language (version is 0.13.0) made to gain better understanding of low level languages and systems programming in general.
+Filez is a very simple file buffer files written in the Zig programming language (version is 0.13.0).
+Is was built to gain better understanding of low level languages and systems programming in general.
 </p>

 ## Building

-At the moment, there is no direct method to download a binary for your system.
-Therefore, if you wish to utilize this application, you will need to compile it from source.
-Here are the steps to do so.

 Clone this repository onto your local machine using the Git Command Line Interface (CLI):